iwcs2015/iwcs2015.github.io/content/articles/07-hackathon.rst

 participate.
 The goal of the event is to provide an opportunity to discuss and develop tools that are used in Computational Semantics.
-Moreover, we also would like to attract anyone interested in data processing tools so they could contribute to open source projects represented at the event.
+Moreover, we also would like to attract anyone interested in data processing tools so they could contribute to open source projects represented at the event. *You don't need to attend the conference to be able to participate at the hackathon.* Registration to the hackathon will be opened soon.

 The event will take place at `Ground Cafe <http://www.qmsu.org/ground/>`_.
 It's building 33 on the `QMUL campus map <{filename}/static/qm-campus-map.pdf>`_.